Where to Sell Your Art Online in 2023

 Bonus Tip: Use PodConnect to upload to multiple stores at once.

-I recently learned about this new software called PodConnect which allows you to upload your art to multiple print on demand websites at once!
+I recently learned about a software called PodConnect which allows you to upload your art to multiple print on demand websites at once!
 There is a free trial, and if you decide to buy a subscription use my promo code julie20 for 20% off!

 podconnect print on demand multi uploader